riman7/learning_nodejs_with_express/README.md

 ```

 ## npm
+npm (Node Package Manager) is a tool that comes with Node.js, used to install, manage, and share JavaScript packages.
 In general, npm is bundled with Node.js, **so installing Node.js usually installs npm as well.**

 # Check if npm is Installed